 As a Social Media Executive, you can be sure that no two days are going to be the same.
 From day one, you are going to be an integral part of your Account Management team and have responsibilities to adhere to.
 Office hours will vary, typically starting at 9-9:30am and finishing at 5:30-6pm.

-However, due to the quick turnaround, campaign nature of social media, you will need to be a little flexible on these hours at times, and you may be asked to work late on occasion.
+However, due to the quick turnaround, campaign nature of social media, you will need to be a little flexible on these hours at times.
+Plus, your employer may ask you to work late on occasion.
 Your general responsibilities will include:

 - Tracking and reporting on brand’s social media platforms